-- Cooks up quickly.
 This dinner is ready to serve in just about 40 minutes!

 Ingredient Notes and Substitutions

-Using condensed soup is a big time saver, but if you aren’t a fan of using them, consider using homemade condensed cream of chicken soup. - Veggies
+- Cream of chicken soup: Condensed soup is a big time saver, but if you aren’t a fan of using them, you may want to make homemade condensed cream of chicken soup instead.
+It doesn’t have the preservatives or chemicals that are found in storebought condensed.

-Fresh or frozen vegetables work.
-I like chicken and potatoes with broccoli, but there are plenty of substitutes.
+- Veggies: Fresh or frozen vegetables work.
 Sturdy vegetables like carrots, cauliflower, green beans, or frozen mixed veggies would all work well!
+Avoid using softer vegetables, which tend to become mushy when they’re baked in the tater tot casserole.

 Recipe Variations